 Judy continues to volunteer weekly and her smiling presence is a welcome addition to the Center.
 She is kind and dedicated and funny and takes great pride in what she does.
 Judy works so quietly and unobtrusively, as she wants her work to go unnoticed, but it’s hard not to notice her amazing work ethic and commitment to helping our staff and patients.
 Director of Nursing Services, Robin Viklund, says that “Judy is a wonderful volunteer and her behind-the-scenes work is instrumental in keeping the supplies at the ready so that the everyday flow of patient care is seamless.”
 Judy is so much more than a volunteer – she is a true team member, patient advocate and treasured friend.

-The Regional Hospice and Palliative Care team thanks Judy for her hard work, kindness and dedication to our mission.
+The Regional Hospice team thanks Judy for her hard work, kindness and dedication to our mission.